yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

 });
 {{< / highlight >}}

-Will ouput:
+Will output:

 ```
 "Nevermind, World!"
 ```

-Because both `button` updated as well as `greeting` in that same action, regardless of the order in which they were updated.
+The message changed because both `button` updated as well as `greeting` in that same action.
+The order in which they were updated inside the action is irrelevant to any demanding behaviors.

 ## A Graph

 With only one behavior, it is difficult to call it a behavior graph.
-The real power of Behavior Graph comes with the ability to incrementally introduce dependent functionality.
+The real power of Behavior Graph comes with the ability to incrementally introduce related functionality.
-Behaviors will often depend on the information compiled in other behaviors.
+Behaviors will often depend on information provided by other behaviors.

+### Supplies

-Imagine, for security sake, that we would like to introduce logging into our "Hello, World" printer.
+Imagine, for security sake, that we would like to introduce logging into our "Hello, World" program.

 {{< highlight javascript "hl_lines=2 4 7 9">}}
     this.button = this.moment();